MaxwellWjj/homepage-academic/content/publication/TCASI2021/index.md

 # Summary.
 An optional shortened abstract.
 summary: This paper presents a novel CORDIC based Spiking Neural Network (SNN) design with on-line STDP learning and high hardware efficiency.
 A system design and evaluation method of CORDIC SNN is proposed to evaluate the hardware efficiency of SNN based on different CORDIC algorithm types and bit-width precisions.

-tags: [AI Accelerators, Neuromorphic Computing]
+tags: [AI Hardware, Neuromorphic Computing]

 # Display this page in the Featured widget?
 featured: true